janpaulpl/janpaulpl.github.io/index.md

 ---

 # About
-I'm an incoming CS PhD student!
+I'm an incoming CS PhD student in the [Principles of Programming and Verification research group](https://www.bu.edu/cs/research-groups/popv/) at Boston University coadvised by [Dr. Ankush Das](https://ankushdas.github.io) and [Dr. Marco Gaboardi](https://cs-people.bu.edu/gaboardi/).
 At one time, I did my undergraduate at Cornell University, where I studied Computer Science, Mathematics, and earned a degree in Philosophy with a concentration in Philosophy of Mathematics and Logic supervised by [Dr. Harold T. Hodes](https://philosophy.cornell.edu/harold-theodore-hodes).

-I view my philosophical preparation in formal epistemology and logics as an essential framework to aid navigate my main technical interests: program synthesis and repair, programming languages theory, and formal methods for software engineering.
+I view my philosophical preparation in formal epistemology and logics as an essential framework to aid navigate my main technical interests: refinement type systems, program synthesis and repair, and formal methods for software engineering.

 Personally, I'm an avid cinephile and audiophile, for which you can find a rabbit-hole of information at the top right of this page.
 I also enjoy [digital photography](https://janpaul.pl/photography.html), and am amateurly practicing birding after getting inspired by [Cornell's Ornithology Lab](https://www.birds.cornell.edu/home/).
 Some day, I want to learn to [shoot/develop film](https://qph.cf2.quoracdn.net/main-qimg-3c723b666a25d581b7c3ab149655626e), get a [US Amateur Radio License](http://www.arrl.org/what-is-ham-radio), and successfully pick an [Abloy Protec2](https://www.locksmithledger.com/locks/article/12438396/abloy-protec2-the-ultimate-locking-solution).

 ## Research

 Most formal verification toolchains feel uninspiring to me because they make it challenging to prioritize static guarantees given their technical complexity, especially given that lightweight methods provide reasonable results in their stead (at the cost of runtime overhead).
-My current research involves developing practical frameworks for specification-driven program verification to ease the need/complexity of directly mechanizing code.
+My current research involves developing practical frameworks for soundness guarantees provided at the type-level to ease the need/complexity of directly mechanizing code.
 I want to assure all well-*typed* and well-*constructed* programs imply well-*behaved* programs.

 Previously, during my undergrad, I worked on—broadly—three projects: